🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Blog

-How do you talk to your partner about sex?
+How do you talk about sex with your partner?

-Sex and communication within a couple is crucial for a fulfilling life together
+Sex and communication within a couple is crucial to a fulfilling life together

-Sex as a couple: let's take a second to get some perspective: You wake up thinking about the breakfast you've been dreaming about.
-You're in the mood for a slice of butter with raspberry jam served on wholemeal toast.
-Nothing's stopping you from having the breakfast you want, except yourself..
+Sex as a couple: let’s take a second to get some perspective: You wake up thinking about the breakfast you’ve been dreaming about.
+You’re in the mood for a slice of butter with raspberry jam served on wholemeal toast.
+There’s nothing to stop you having the breakfast you want, except yourself.

-Get dressed in your most comfortable outfit and head to your hairdresser.
-You arrive at the salon with the image of the haircut you want in your head.
+You get dressed in your most comfortable outfit and head to your hairdresser.
+You arrive at the hairdresser’s with the image of your desired haircut in your head.
 What would happen if you just stood there, looked the hairdresser in the eye and said nothing?

-The hairdresser can not read your mind.
-She doesn't know what you want.
-If you don't explain what you want, you'll end up without a haircut or with a very unpleasant result.
-It's pretty obvious: you can't get what you want if you don't ask for it.
+The hairdresser can’t read your mind.
+She doesn’t know what you want.
+If you don’t explain what you want, you’ll end up without a haircut or with a very unpleasant result.
+It’s pretty obvious: you can’t get what you want if you don’t ask for it.

 The same goes for sex and sexual satisfaction.